annaleeswitek/succulent-supply/README.md

 🌵 An eCommerce hub for all your succulent needs! 🌵Project complete!
 This project was built by Annalee Switek.

-To demo, visit the deployed link: https://succulent-supply.herokuapp.com/
+To demo, visit the deployed link: https://succulent-supply.herokuapp.com/ (👷🏻‍♀️ Appologies, site is currently down as of 3/29/21 -- will be back up shortly! 🏻‍♀️ )

 While demo-ing, you can: